LamaAni/KubernetesJobOperator/README.md

 # Airflow KubernetesJobOperator

-An airflow job operator, for kubernetes.
-Given a specific yaml or image and command, the operator will execute a Kuberntes Job.
+An airflow job operator that executes a task as a Kubernetes job on a cluster, given a job yaml configuration or an image uri.

+Two operators are available:
+1. KubernetesJobOperator - The main kubernetes job operator.
+1. KubernetesLegacyJobOperator - A operator that accepts the same parameters as the KubernetesPodOperator and allows seamless integration between old and new.

+Still missing (on both):
+1. XCom

 # ALPHA